 Most companies that develop all their eLearning internally either as a policy or business model tend to rely heavily on tools to do so.
 It is understandable and prudent, given the complexities in training, hiring, code maintenance, update, etc. However, if your development is outsourced, the factor which comes in play is more of long term code maintenance and content update.

 Another important factor to be considered in case you are working against tight deadlines.
 If your time to market is limited and rushed, using tools may be a better approach (subject to point 1) as tools generally reduce development time and testing time.
 However, if that is not a constraint you can then choose to go with the custom development route as well.

 Over a period of time, it is observed that using tools reduce the cost of development and maintenance compared to custom development.
 But it also depends on whether you are doing it internally or outsourcing.
-Internal development usually tends to have a fixed resource cost but can have high opportunity cost, or cost in terms of time to market given your bandwidth – true for both custom and in-house tools.
-Unless budget is a very serious constraint, I recommend using the first 4 factors primarily to decide.
+Internal development usually tends to have a fixed resource cost but can have high opportunity cost, or cost in terms of time to market given your bandwidth – true for both custom and in-house tools, to develop your financial conditions using investment tools as the delaware statutory trust to be able to invest money online and get some profits using these sources.
+Unless budget is a very serious constraint, So we took a loan,and getting a short term loan in 2019 is fast and easy if you have the right credit.
+I recommend using the first 4 factors primarily to decide.
 At the end of the day – whatever we develop has to add value to the users and help them learn better.